EMDK/docs/edge/source/guide/profiles/battery.md

 ## Main Functionality

 * Set Battery Usage Decommissioned Threshold
-* Set Battery Usage Decommissioned Threshold
+* Set Battery Percentage Decommissioned Threshold

-## Battery Usage Decommissioned Threshold
+##Smart Battery Threshold
 This setting would be used to modify the Decommissioned Threshold for Zebra Smart Batteries.

 * Set the threshold value of the Battery Usage Number as an Integer ranging from 0 to 65535 (value 0 for no change or not applicable)

-## Battery Usage Decommissioned Threshold
+##Gifted Battery Threshold
 This setting would be used to modify the Decommissioned Threshold for Zebra Gifted Batteries.

 * Set the threshold value of the Battery Health Percentage as an Integer ranging from 0 to 100 (value 0 for no change or not applicable)